 The most important thing is to write the best book you can.
 That means writing and rewriting until it’s ready, no matter how long it takes.
 There’s no point in worrying about cover art or advertising if you don’t have a good book to sell.

 Aside from writing the book, the next most important thing is good editing.
 You may think you can edit your book yourself.
 You may even be a professional editor.
 I am, but I still hired an editor to look at Childless by Marriage before I published it.
-After she did, I wound up doing a major rewrite, but she also gave me the confidence to know this book was worth publishing.
+With her input, I wound up doing a major rewrite, but she also gave me the confidence to know this book was worth publishing.

 No writer can see her own work the way other people perceive it.
 We’re too close to it.
 A good editor can see the book as a whole, noting things that are missing or that don’t fit, marking bad transitions, thoughts that are not complete, places where our egos cloud our writing, etc. She can also find our typos, misspellings and grammar gaffes.
 You think you can do this yourself, but you can’t.
 It’s like a doctor trying to cure himself or a lawyer representing himself in court.